corybrunson/triadic/README.md

 ## Reproduction

 To generate all calculations and visualizations used in the paper, clone this repo to a machine with R installed (version >= 3.0.1) and, from within the `triadic` directory, execute `triadic.R`.
 Alternatively, open `triadic.R` in a text editor or [RStudio] [6] and execute the commands (mostly sourcing other files) in order.
-Some of the intensive calculations may take some time to complete.
+Some of the intensive calculations may take a *long* time to complete (e.g. several hours on a 3.2 GHz Intel Core i5).

 [6]: http://www.rstudio.com/